Preview

 Mathematical and chemical formulas, equations, and symbols.

-Roman font – numbers, abbreviated mathematical terms (e.g., sin, cos, lg, lim, max), Russian letters (both in the formula itself and in subscripts), subscripts, and chemical element symbols;
+Russian letters (both in the formula itself and in subscripts), subscripts, and chemical element symbols;

-Bold font – vectors.
+Bold – vectors.

-Equations are carried from one line to the next using equal (=), plus (+), minus (-), and multiplication (×) signs, with the sign repeated at the beginning of the next line.
+Simple mathematical and chemical formulas (e.g., a + b = c; HCl) and individual variables or symbols can be typed in normal text mode.
+An equation is carried from one line to the next using equal (=), plus (+), minus (-), and multiplication (×) signs, with the sign repeated at the beginning of the next line.

 - significant contribution to the concept of the work;